-This journal is a reflection on some of the contents covered in the module Body in Performance, part of the Master of Theatre Practices program at ArtEZ University of the Arts.
+This journal is a reflection on some of the contents covered in the module Body in Performance, part of the Home of Performance Practices master program at ArtEZ University of the Arts.
 Led by Dr. Pavlos Kontouriotis, the module was delivered in September 2019, our first intensive period in Arnhem, Netherlands.
 The journal aims to provide a “critical reflection on my collection of notes, images, short texts, observations, thoughts and other relevant materials related to and reflective of the practices and challenges of embodiment module”.
 It is a personal journal and reflects on the content above mentioned in relation to my artistic practice and experience.

 Fiction and the Algorithm

 During the process of writing the essay for the Body in Performance module, I was intuitively drawn into creating instagram stories that would somehow synthesize moments when I had unexpected insights.
 The action of framing these events within an image-based platform was a way to synthesize them outside the constraints of written language.
 It was also a way to connect to the ‘outside’ while engaging in lonely labor.
 By publishing these materials in a public online platform, I place them in different realms of time and I materialize desires of how to be seen; it is an exercise of ‘self-creation’ in a virtual space.